-Can I appeal for or put my child on a waiting list for a school that wasn't one of my original preferences?
+Can I appeal and/or or put my child on a waiting list for a school that wasn't an original preference?

-If you wish to appeal or have your child placed on a waiting list for a school that was not one of your original preferences, you must first make an application for that school by completing an application form available online or calling 03330 142 903.
+If you wish to appeal or have your child placed on a waiting list for a school that was not one of your original preferences, you must first make an application for that school by completing a change of application details form available at Secondary school places - West Sussex County Council or calling 03330 142 903.
 Only when you have been refused a place in writing can you appeal and your child will be placed on the waiting list.
 Late applications are automatically added to the waiting list and we will confirm this when we write to you refusing you a place at the school.